GenisysPro/GenisysPro/README.md

 * **Select `mcpe-1.2-beta` as the base branch**.
 Your commits for the beta version must not be merged into the `master` branch.
 You can do this when creating your pull request.
 * If your pull request resolves an undocumented issue (neither noted by us nor reported in Issues), please **describe the issue in details** as if you are submitting an issue.
 * Please **explain your changes thoroughly**, such as why you decide to modify a line, what will happen after we merge your pull request, how we should test your code, etc.

-## Submitting Issues
-We expect more issues on this branch, so we will be very strict when processing your issue.
-When submitting issues of code in this branch, please make sure you provide specific and sufficient information.
-* **Check if your issue duplicates any other issue**.
-Sometimes there are multiple users reporting the same bug.
-Also, **remember to check closed issues** that we might have fixed.
-* No matter how easy your issue can be described, please **always provide a detailed description**.
-Do not merely say "players can't join server"; instead, try to provide more information beyond that, such as whether your players can see your server running in the server list.
-* Please kindly **report the Git commit SHA-1** of GenisysPro you are using, so we can know not only you are using code from this beta branch but also whether a patch that fixes your issue is included in your GenisysPro copy.

 GenisysPro
 ====================